dbltnk/participant-observer/design-doc.md

 ### I. Core Concept

-The game centers on **sustainability** in a low-fantasy world inspired by the Alps.
+**V1 (Current):** The game centers on **sustainability** in a low-fantasy world inspired by the Alps.
 Players must manage their needs (temperature, water, calories, vitamins) while interacting with a shared, finite world.
 The core dynamic explores the tension between personal survival and the well-being of other inhabitants, with the implicit goal of not driving the environment out of balance.
 The game world is not small; it takes at least 5 minutes of walking to reach an edge.

+**V2 (Future):** The game evolves into a **mystery of survival** where players must learn through observation and experimentation.
+Every seed generates a unique world with different nutritional properties, poisonous plants, and survival strategies.
+The core gameplay becomes about **following your neighbors to learn from them** - observing what they eat, when they get sick, and why certain resources thrive or die out.
+Players must replay each seed multiple times to discover the secrets of survival and help their community thrive.

 ---